slapxxi/misc/vocabulary/vocabulary-tree.md

 + **shock**
   - shock
     - shocking
+    - harrowing *very shocking and making you feel very upset*
     - staggering
     - flagrant *shocking because of no respect*
     - blatant *done in obvious careless way*